 "The future of clinical hepatology"

-The ILC 2022 Postgraduate Course (PGC) will focus on the Future of Clinical Hepatology.
-New advances and innovations in the diagnosis and therapy of liver diseases will reshape the practice of clinical hepatology.
-The course will introduce the novel upcoming options in imaging, endoscopic liver-related techniques, robotic surgery, and strategies of liver support.
+The ILC 2022 Postgraduate Course (PGC) focused on: The Future of clinical hepatology.
+New advances and innovations in the diagnosis and therapy of liver diseases are set to reshape the practice of clinical hepatology.
+The course introduced novel, upcoming options in imaging, endoscopic liver-related techniques, robotic surgery, and strategies of liver support.

-The course will cover the most recent developments in the field of biomarkers for diagnosis, patient stratification, and response to therapies.
-The future applications of artificial intelligence, ‘big data’, digitalized and personalized medicine in hepatology will also be discussed.
+The course covered the most recent developments in the field of biomarkers for diagnosis, patient stratification, and response to therapies.
+The future applications of artificial intelligence, "big data", digitalised and personalised medicine in hepatology were also discussed.

 Andres Cárdenas is a Staff Member and Consultant of the Institute of Digestive Diseases and Metabolism at Hospital Clinic Barcelona and Associate Professor of Medicine at the University of Barcelona.
 He is also a member of the EASL Educational Committee.